john-johansson/tibber-realtime-monitoring/README.md

 ## Task: Refactor to run in kubernetes with help of OKD

-All resources are configured in a specific project (namespace)
+All resources are configured to run in a specific project (namespace)

 Create the project (namespace) in OKD: